wp-plugins/wpsc-support-tickets/readme.txt

 * Added: the ability for users to reply by email
 * Added: the ability to search through ticket content (backend always, frontend on public guest enabled blogs.)
 * Updated: Added randomized addition to filenames & updated the file upload presentation (added 4.9.29 if you turn on beta testing)

+= 4.9.37 =
+* Added: New "Show Advanced Settings" option.
+This is set to false by default, and will hide several options that do not often need to be edited.

 = 4.9.36 =
 * Added: Includes a new patch for those who have MySQL timezones mismatched with their PHP timezones.  wp-admin > Support Tickets > Settings > General > Force Sync MySQL timezone to PHP timezone? >